 - PCC (Processing under Customs Control)

-Duty Suspensions can provide duty-free access for your raw materials not available in the EU.
-There are two applications per year.
+Duty Suspensions can potentially provide duty-free access for your raw materials not available in the UK and we can help with applications.

 - Customs import/export training.

 Training for members of the finance team, NPD team, buyers and customs/logistics teams can be provided specifically tailored to your products, procedures and issues.
 Many parts of your business could benefit from knowing the duty rate implications of often simple design changes or choice of source country.

 If this is of interest to you or your business then please hit the tab and we will contact you straight back.
 Alternatively call 01273 441187Contact

 - From 1st January 2021 goods entering the UK will be an import and postponed accounting will be introduced for worldwide imports.

 - This will be better for cash flow as it will mean that VAT is not payable by a VAT registered business at the time goods arrive in the UK.

 - This will mean there will be changes to the way the UK importer completes the boxes on the VAT return.

 - The UK importer must account for postponed import VAT on the return for the VAT quarter which covers the date the goods were imported.